 It’s in your best interest to arrive rested.
 Please arrange to arrive the day before the workshop instead of flying overnight or leaving at dawn to travel the day of the workshop.
 Don’t arrive exhausted before these intense, long days.

 Once you register for a workshop, a Travel Arrangements Form is one of the documents you’ll receive, and it provides space for you to communicate your travel plans and lodging needs to the Bethesda Workshops staff.

-If you’re flying you should arrive in Nashville no later than 11:15 am Central time on Wednesday so you’ll have time to eat lunch and get to the workshop site.
-The Healing for Men workshop ends at 4:00 pm on Saturday, and participants are free to leave then.
-Don’t schedule a flight before 5:15 pm at the earliest; ideally your flight should be 5:30 pm or later.
+If you’re flying you should arrive in Nashville (airport code BNA) no later than 9:00 am Central time on Friday so you’ll have time to eat breakfast and get to the workshop site.
+The Teens & Parents Weekend ends at 3:00 pm on Sunday, and participants are free to leave then.
+Don’t schedule a flight before 4:30 pm at the earliest; ideally your flight should be 5:30 pm or later.